Walks

 Five years later, in August 2022, we returned to the same spot on the next calendar day and walked on, a journey I wrote about in Human Again.

 A late spring walk across the Zagros Mountains, which separate the high plateau of Iran from the lowlands of Iraq.
-My journey took me across the Iranian and the Iraqi parts of the Kurdish people’s homeland, who also inhabit adjoining regions of Syria and Turkey.
+My journey was mostly across the Iranian and Iraqi parts of Kurdistan — Rojhelat and Rojava, respectively — a region that also spans adjoining regions of Syria and Turkey.

-I didn’t write about this walk but posted some pictures in my photo diary of Iran and Iraqi Kurdistan, which also covers another trip in the region.
+I posted some pictures from this walk in my photo diary of Iran and Iraqi Kurdistan, which also has pictures from a family holiday in other parts of Iran.

 An early winter walk across some remote areas of southern Kyushu.
 After taking a ferry from Kagoshima to Tarumizu, I traversed Mount Takakuma, turned north, traversed the Kirishima volcanoes, then walked to Izumi on the shore of Minamata Bay, the wintering site of large populations of white-naped crane (Antigone vipio) and hooded crane (Grus monacha).